TheBeachLab/myComputing/README.md

 `testdisk` is the perfect data recovery tool for the cli.
 It can undelete files you mistakenly wiped out.

+## cal

+This simple tool allows you to display a simple calendar with many display options available.

 ## Arch Linux common daily tasks

 ### Mount a USB drive